targetteal/o2-en/en_US/2.2/meta-agreements.md

 ### 4.2 Transparency

-When requested, it's expected that _Partners_ share all relevant information about the work of their _Roles_, including each project thei're working on, actions identified, prioritization criteria and relevant metrics.
+When requested, it's expected that _Partners_ share all relevant information about the work of their _Roles_, including each project they're working on, actions identified, prioritization criteria and relevant metrics.

 Upon request, it's also expected that _Partners_ give estimations and projections about possible completion dates of their works, even those projections shall not be considered deadlines or committments.